astoreyai/ai_scientist/tutorials/01_getting_started/README.md

 - prisma-diagram
 - ... and 17 more

-**✓ Checkpoint**: If you see the skill list, the plugin is installed correctly.
+**Checkpoint**: If you see the skill list, the plugin is installed correctly.

 **Troubleshooting**: If skills don't appear:
 1. Check plugin installation: `/plugin list`